cpan-testers/cpantesters-deploy/README.md

 This repository contains deploy scripts and configuration files for the CPANTesters servers.

+## Getting Started

+### Running the VM

+To run the VM, you need Vagrant, VirtualBox, and some Vagrant plugins.
+Install Vagrant and VirtualBox according to your OS, and then to install the Vagrant plugins:

+    $ vagrant plugin vbguest

+### Preparing the VM

+To prepare the VM by deploying basic packages and creating user accounts, you need [Rex](http://rexify.org) installed.
+Rex is available from CPAN: `cpan Rex`.
+The VM you create can take on multiple roles.
+To see what roles are available and how to deploy them, run `perldoc ./Rexfile`.

+In order to run the Rex task on your VM, make sure to pass the `-E vm` flag to `rex`.

+### Deploying Applications

+Each repository in the CPAN Testers application has its own `Rexfile` to deploy itself into the machine prepared by this repository.
+All of the repository Rexfiles also support the `-E vm` flag to deploy into the VM.

+These repositories are:

+* [CPAN::Testers::Schema](http://github.com/cpan-testers/cpantesters-schema) - Deploy the database schema
+* [CPAN::Testers::Backend](http://github.com/cpan-testers/cpantesters-backend) - Deploy the backend processing tasks and
+  daemons
+* [CPAN::Testers::API](http://github.com/cpan-testers/cpantesters-api) - Deploy the API server and message broker
+* [CPAN::Tesrers::Web](http://github.com/cpan-testers/cpantesters-web) - Deploy the primary web application

 ## Architecture Overview

 This is a quick overview of the CPANTesters architecture as managed by